Bajaj-Triumph motorcycles launch in coming years; will cater to the mid-capacity segment markets… All the details so

-When Rajiv Bajaj announced at the company’s last Annual General Meeting that they are very close to forging an alliance without divulging the name of the other party, it was a widespread belief that it would be Ducati.
-However, in a simple press release Bajaj surprised everyone by announcing a strategic partnership with Triumph Motorcycles instead.
+When Rajiv Bajaj announced at last year’s Annual General Meeting that they were very close to forging an alliance without divulging the name of the other party, it was a widespread belief that it would be Ducati.
+However, later on the company surprised everyone by announcing a strategic partnership with Triumph Motorcycles instead.